 Foreign Policy and Security Issues: The party is against the creation of a Palestinian state and calls for annexation of the mostly Jewish populated Area C of the West Bank, and to grant Areas A and B (The West Bank was divided into these areas in the Oslo Accords (1995)) self-governance under the auspices of the Palestinian Authority.
+It wants to legislate protection for IDF soldiers from international lawsuits as well as to stop funds from reaching anti-Israel organizations.
+Some segments of the party call for limiting Palestinian rights in Israel.

-Labor
+Labor - Gesher